CatnipandMilk/osrs-account-creator/readme.md

 ## Usage

-1. Replace the following details with your own details in the script file (`script.js`):
+1. Replace the following with your details in the script file (`script.js`):
    - API_KEY_HERE: Your Scrappey API key found at https://app.scrappey.com/#/ to solve Cloudflare
-   - EMAILS.TXT: fill this in with the emails you want to use for accounts
+   - emails.txt: Fill this in with the emails you want to use for accounts

 2. Run the script: `node create.js`